JLX0/MetaLLM-GPT/README.md

 labels/outputs from three columns into one column.

 ```
 python3 mg.py -o "There is a dataframe of three columns.
 Each column represents an output/label.
-Merge the three columns into one column such that each value in the new column represents a distinct combination of the three values in the three columns" -f "data_process.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1.df_raw. the dataframe with three columns" -out "the dataframe with the new column and the number of distinct values in the new column" -e "1.pandas" -l 60
+Merge the three columns into one column such that each value in the new column is an integer that represents a distinct combination of the three values in the three columns" -f "data_process.py" -k "aa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa" -in "1.df_raw. the dataframe with three columns" -out "the dataframe with the new column and the number of distinct values in the new column" -e "1.pandas" -l 60
 ```

 ## Example 5: Optimize a function